zooniverse/panoptes-net-client/README.md

 Each config file should contain four keys: `Environment`, `ApiHost`, `ApplicationId`, and `StatsHost`.
 Note: these keys should also be contained in the main `App.Config` as empty strings.

+## NuGet?
+The Panoptes [.NET client](https://www.nuget.org/packages/PanoptesNetClient) is hosted on NuGet, which is a package manager for the Microsoft development platform.
+Should you need to publish any changes on NuGet, Microsoft has a nice [guide](https://docs.microsoft.com/en-us/nuget/nuget-org/publish-a-package) on how to publish.
+There's also some more detailed information [here](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools) on getting the NuGet cli set up.

+If this API key is expired, you'll need to regenerate a new API key by [logging into](https://www.nuget.org/account/ApiKeys) the NuGet account using the Zooniverse Microsoft credentials.
+Once you're in, you can regenerate a new key and use that key to push changes to NuGet.

 ## Making a Request

 ### GET